Short-term employment

 When does short-term employment count as a professional activity?

 However, there are also many situations that belong to the professional category and are therefore subject to social security contributions.
-The following persons cannot accept short-term employment that is exempt from social security contributions:
+The following persons cannot accept short-term employment relationships that are exempt from social security contributions:

 • Unemployment benefit recipients